VQMSoftware/Lazura-Desktop/README.md

 ---

-## Contributor License Agreement (CLA) 🔒
+## Contributor License Agreement 🔒

-Before contributing, all developers must read and agree to the [Contributor License Agreement (contributing license agreement)](CONTRIBUTING.md).
+Before contributing, all developers must read and agree to the [(contributing license agreement)](CONTRIBUTING.md).

 By submitting code, you confirm that:
 + you have read the agreement in its entire form, no shortcuts, no exeptions.